MicrosoftDocs/cpp-docs/docs/mfc/reference/clistctrl-class.md

 ### Remarks

-This method is not intended for use with controls containing the `LVS_OWNERDATA` window style (in fact, this will cause an assertion in Debug builds).
+This method isn't intended for use with controls containing the `LVS_OWNERDATA` window style (in fact, this will cause an assertion in Debug builds).
 For more information about this list control style, see [List-View Controls Overview](/windows/win32/Controls/list-view-controls-overview).

 ### Example